soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

     ![The device screen for DEVICE001 is displayed with the Connect button highlighted.](media/device-connect-menu.png "DEVICE001 Screen")

-2. A Device connection modal is displayed, make note of the Scope ID, Device ID, as well as the primary key values.
+2. A Device connection modal is displayed, make note of the ID Scope, Device ID, as well as the primary key values.

     ![The device connection key information is displayed.](media/device-connection-info.png "Device Connection Info")